 - 3rd degree price discrimination – charging different prices depending on a particular market segment, e.g. age profile, income group, time of use.

 - 4th degree price discrimination – when prices to consumers are same, but the producer faces different costs.
 Also known as reverse price discrimination.

 - Premium pricing.
-In many examples of ‘price discrimination’ consumers are charged different prices for a similar goods.
+In many examples of ‘price discrimination’ consumers are charged different prices for a similar good.
 In these examples, consumers pay a premium for a slightly more expensive option.
 For example, ‘premium unleaded petrol’ may cost the firm an extra 1p over standard unleaded, but the firm may sell this premium unleaded at 5p.
-This is not true price discrimination, but uses the same principles – finding customers with more inelastic demand.
-It’s use is widespread, such as first and standard class.
+This is not true price discrimination but uses the same principles – finding customers with more inelastic demand.
+Its use is widespread, such as first and standard class.